sameerkhurana10/DSOL_rv0.2/README.md

 Result will be a model named `deepsol1` or `deepsol2` stored in `results/models/`.

-Note that we used `--model deepsol2`, you can use `deepsol3` for 2.
+Note that we used `--model deepsol2`, you can use `deepsol3` for step 2.
 Ignore `UserWarning` at the output.

 ### Test Best DeepSol Models